MicrosoftDocs/entra-docs/docs/external-id/customers/how-to-web-app-node-sign-in-call-api-call-api.md

 ms.service: active-directory
 ms.subservice: ciam
 ms.topic: how-to
-ms.date: 11/26/2023
+ms.date: 01/27/2024
 ms.custom: developer, devx-track-js
+#Customer intent: As a developer, I want to learn about how to call a web API that is protected by Microsoft Entra ID for customers by using an access token.
 ---

 # Call an API in a Node.js web application

-In this article, you learn how to call the ASP.NET API from your Node.js client web app using the access token you acquire in [Acquire access token](how-to-web-app-node-sign-in-call-api-sign-in-acquire-access-token.md#acquire-access-token).
+In this article, you learn how to call a web API from your Node.js client web app using the access token you acquire in [Acquire access token](how-to-web-app-node-sign-in-call-api-sign-in-acquire-access-token.md#acquire-access-token).
 This article is the fourth and last part of a four-part guide series.

 ## Prerequisite